ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/operation.md

 ## Using the Console application on the command line

+### Breaking changes

+- 2023-05-10: The default timeout for API calls has been changed from 86400 seconds (24 hours) to 600 seconds (10 minutes).
+If you want to use a larger timeout, please specify it using the `--timeout` command line parameter.

 ### General Usage

 Open a command line interface (e.g. _PowerShell_) and type ```Symbio.Service.Reporting.Console.exe help``` and press _Enter_ to get a general list of commands: